tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 When a new shard is added, the configuration can be updated dynamically:

-1. The configuration should be updated on all the routers first, and then on all the ``storages``.
+1. The configuration should be updated on all the ``routers`` first, and then on all the ``storages``.
 2. The new shard becomes available for rebalancing in the ``storage`` layer.
-3. As a result of rebalancing, buckets are being migrated to the new shard.
+3. As a result of rebalancing, buckets are migrated to the new shard.
 4. If a migrated bucket is requested, ``router`` receives an error code containing information about the new location of the bucket.